Akhileswar6/Student-Management-System/README.md

 - Fill out the form with student details.
 - Submit the form.
 - The data will be saved to the MongoDB database.

+  ### Contributing
+- Contributions are welcome!
+Follow these steps:
+- Fork the repository.
+- Create a new branch (git checkout -b feature/YourFeatureName).
+- Commit your changes (git commit -m 'Add some feature').
+- Push to the branch (git push origin feature/YourFeatureName).
+- Open a pull request.